 3. Skipping Meals

 Another common trap is skipping meals, either because your routine is disrupted or in order to 'save calories for later.'
-This can backfire, as you're likely to end up overeating when you do finally do sit down to eat.
+This can backfire, as you're likely to end up overeating when you do finally sit down to eat.
 It's better to eat smaller meals throughout the day so that you don't end up overdoing it later on.

 Grabbing a healthy snack just might be what you need especially if you're traveling over the holidays.
 Grab your healthy snack list here.